-Python - For more advanced AI tasks, python offers flexibility and powerful analytical capabilities for building and testing AI models.
+Python - For more advanced tasks, offers Al python flexibility and powerful analytical capabilities for building testing and AI models.

 Prompt Engineering - In his teaching, Damian encourages students to practice prompting techniques, effective prompts can significantly impact the quality and relevance of Algenerated responses.